ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/datastreaming/ADRs/004_vetos_runcontrol.md

 ## Decision

-There will be a register, in the streaming control VXI crate that `kdae_control` can write to, which will be set via EPICS by the run control IOC.
+There will be a register, in the streaming control VXI crate that `kafka_dae_control` can write to, which will be set via EPICS by the run control IOC.
 This register will act exactly like a hardware veto signal, except will be controlled by software.
-The runcontrol status will be monitored by `kdae_control`, and when it changes, `kdae_control` will write to the corresponding register in the streaming control VXI crate.
+The runcontrol status will be monitored by `kafka_dae_control`, and when it changes, `kafka_dae_control` will write to the corresponding register in the streaming control VXI crate.

 The overall concept of {external+ibex_user_manual:ref}`concept_good_raw_frames` will still be needed, as scientists will use {external+genie_python:py:obj}`genie.waitfor_frames` and similar functions to control their run durations.